FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/overview.rst

 What is PythonicGcodeMachine ?
 ------------------------------

-PythonicGcodeMachine is a free and open source Python toolkit to work with RS-274 / ISO G-Code.
+PythonicGcodeMachine is a free and open source Python toolkit to work with RS-274 / ISO G-code.

-PythonicGcodeMachine features:

-* a compliant RS-274 / ISO G-Code parser which is automatically generated from grammar and easy to derivate to support other flavours,
-* an abstract syntax tree (AST) API,
-* some G-code flavour aspects are handled by YAML files for maximum flexibility,
-* tools to manipulate and validate G-code,
-* and more ..

-PythonicGcodeMachine supports these G-code flavours:

-* RS-274 **(full support)**
-* Fanuc *(partially)*
-* Heidenhain *(partially)*
-* LinuxCNC *(partially)*
+.. include:: features.txt

 How is PythonicGcodeMachine licensed ?
 --------------------------------------